bunnyxt/lcid/README.md

 The crawler is implemented with `urllib3` and backend is powered with `flask`.

-To install all those dependencies, execute `pip install -r requirements`.
+To install all those dependencies, execute `pip install -r requirements.txt`.

 The frontend is built with `React.js` with `Ant Design` UI.